- This event has passed.

 Time: 10:00 AM – 11:30 AM Pacific Time

 Location: Virtual meeting via Zoom.us / Your link to join the conference will be sent after you register.
+Remember to login before registering for the event.

 Motivations play an important role in how people understand themselves and the world.
 Everyone operates with assumptions, mindsets and expectations that they are often unconscious of, and which are likely to be influenced by our deeper motivational orientations.
 As a coach, when you help people understand the links between motivational patterns and hidden biases, you can help them expand their self-awareness, achieve a more complete and objective view of others, and make wiser behavioral choices.